 Transit Visas When Changing Planes

 If your travel plans require a change of planes in a third country, you must check to see if you need a transit visa.
-Some countries (including the U.S.) required an entry or transit visa, even if you are only changing planes and resuming your travels during a short time frame.
+Some countries (including the U.S.) require an entry or transit visa, even if you are only changing planes and resuming your travels during a short time frame.
 Before purchasing your ticket, make certain you are aware of any travel requirements or restrictions.